Viking-VoIP/full-voip-on-k8s/README.md

 ##

 - You need to have an AWS account properly configured in your CLI.
+- The AWS account secret_access_key and accrss_key_id should already be properly configured in your ~/.aws/credential file.
 - Said account must have all permissions to create a VPC, routing tables, EKS cluster, ASGs, etc.
 - You must have installed and properly configured the following:
   - helm (https://helm.sh/docs/intro/install/)